AaronCWacker/Yggdrasil/README.md

 # Original Song - 4th of July

-ALL MY FRIENDS TAKE IT SLOW
+Hey MY FRIENDS.
+TAKE IT SLOW
-CALL ME, MCCLELLAN, Don't you know.
+CALL MCCLELLAN, Do ya know.

 TAKE HIM, TANTA, TAKE HEATHER
-DON'T TALK Another thing ABOUT HER.
+DON'T TALK now, not ABOUT HER.

 HE WAS THE ONE.
 She was the one.
-WE'RE FALLING DOWN FILLED with fun.
+WE'RE FALLING DOWN with fun.

 We are FRONT TO BACK.
-CASEY react.
+CASEY did not React.

 AND HER MAKEOVER.
-YOU WON'T BELIEVE ever,
+YOU WON'T BELIEVE
+it was ever over, not ever, over!

-HOW FAST EVERYONE
+HOW FAST EVERYONE last.
 SO MUCH.
 So few.
+So Fast.

-THAT'S enought, thats what I'll do.
+THAT'S enough, thats what I'll do.
+Thats everlasting and on you.

 AND I'LL JUST come back to your sun.
 Coming back TO YOUR Sun.
+Meant dreaming moment and she,
+Had such fun!